Umitosan/E-commerce-hub/README.md

 * As a user, I want to add products to my cart while on the home page.
 * As a user, I want to view a product's details while staying on the same page.
 * As a user, I want the product's details to include at least a name, description, image, and price.
-* As a user, while viewing my car, I want to remove items from the cart by clicking a button and I should see my cart total price update in real-time.
+* As a user, while viewing my cart, I want to remove items from the cart by clicking a button and I should see my cart total price update in real-time.

-## Refactoring plan
+## Refactoring and feature goals

 * Generally: Use AJAX to keep the user experience  as seamless as possible
 * Ensure that users can't order a negative number of items.